homermultitext/hmt-editors-template/README.md

 Template for creating editorial repositories to use in the Homer Multitext project virtual machine.

-The current template is intended for use with the HMT project virtual machine used in summer, 2017.
+The current template is intended for use with the HMT project virtual machine used in summer, 2018.

 The docs at <http://homermultitext.github.io/hmt-docs/vm/> are not yet up to date with this.

-## Setting up a HMT project editorial repository
+## 2017 instrutions: setting up a HMT project editorial repository

 - install the [HMT project virtual machine](https://github.com/homermultitext/hmt-vm)
 - start the VM (`vagrant up`), connect to the VM (`vagrant ssh`), and cd to the shared directory